 Anyone with the flu who experiences any of the following symptoms should speak to a doctor as soon as they can:

 - a cough that produces green or yellow mucus

 - breathlessness, even while resting

 - a fever of more than 101°F

 Seek urgent medical care if a newborn has any fever.

 The CDC emphasize that it is especially important for people who have a risk of developing flu complications to get the vaccine.

-People who have an increased risk of flu complications include:
+People who have an

 - adults aged 65 and older